Rail-Announcements/tfl-ibus-announcements/README.md

 This repository has a collection of all TfL iBus announcement files released under the Freedom of Information Act 2000.

+The most recently uploaded file(s) on TfL's Sharepoint were on `2024-02-09`.

 ## Structure

 All files with their original names (`.wav` files have been converted to `.mp3` for file size reasons) are found in the [Original](./Original/) directory.